kubernetes/website/content/en/blog/_posts/2022-04-18-volume-expansion-ga.md

 ## Next steps

-Although Volume expansion is going GA with 1.24 - we are continously working to make it simpler for users of Kubernetes to expand their persistent volumes.
-Kubernetes 1.23 introduced feature `RecoverVolumeExpansionFailure` - so as users can themselves recover from volume expansion failures (usually recovering from volume expansion requires admin intervention) whenever possible.
-See - [Rcovering from volume expansion failure](/docs/concepts/storage/persistent-volumes/#recovering-from-failure-when-expanding-volumes) for more details.
+Although volume expansion is now stable as part of the recent v1.24 release, SIG Storage are working to make it even simpler for users of Kubernetes to expand their persistent storage.
+Kubernetes 1.23 introduced features for triggering recovery from failed volume expansion, allowing users to attempt self-service healing after a failed resize.
+See [Recovering from volume expansion failure](/docs/concepts/storage/persistent-volumes/#recovering-from-failure-when-expanding-volumes) for more details.

 The Kubernetes contributor community is also discussing the potential for StatefulSet-driven storage expansion.
 This proposed feature would let you trigger expansion for all underlying PVs that are providing storage to a StatefulSet,